trmish/Get-LogonHistory-mult/README.md

 •	Match user information with Active Directory user and find some Active Directory attributes such mail, telephonenumber

-•	Export to csv file for hanling in MS Excel Export-csv -Append (requires Powershell 3.0)
+•	Export to csv file for handling in MS Excel Export-csv -Append (requires Powershell 3.0)